sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-06-29-regular-expression-intro.md

 - Selenium webdriver, for finding element
 - Robotium, for finding element
 - Genie, For finding element.
-- NodePadd++ to modify regix based information.
+- NodePadd++ to modify regex based information.

 So, my focus will be the basic terms and examples which are used by me.